xBuke/legali/DIRECTORY_STRUCTURE.md

-# LegalFlow - Complete Directory Structure
+# iLegal - Complete Directory Structure

 This document shows the complete file structure: what's been created (✅) and what needs to be built (📝).